53845714nF/time2boot/README.md

 ### Installation
 Via the Arduino IDE the sketch time2boot.ino needs to be uploaded to the arduino Nano.
+At the beginning, it is necessary to set the correct time on the RTC.
+For this purpose, the Arduino IDE must be used.
+Simply upload the "set_time" sketch [(Origin Arduino Forum)](https://forum.arduino.cc/t/setting-correct-time-on-a-ds3231-module-using-adafruits-rtclib-library/470337) to set the current time.
+Afterward, the "time2boot" sketch should be uploaded again.

 ### Montage
 The board is then installed in the computer.